 For those who have a later flight and choose to visit the Blue Lagoon geothermal spa today, you'll finish your stay unwinding before heading to the airport.
 The Blue Lagoon geothermal spa is the perfect place to relax as you bathe in the warm, mineral-rich waters and reflect on the incredible adventure you've just taken in the land of fire and ice.

 If you want to soak up some more Icelandic culture before you leave, you could check out one or two of Reykjavik's many museums and galleries.

 Reykjavik is brimming with cultural institutions celebrating its rich history and vibrant contemporary art scene.
 The Arbaer Open Air Museum offers a journey back in time, showcasing traditional Icelandic houses and offering live demonstrations of old crafts and traditions.

 Art enthusiasts will appreciate the Reykjavik Art Museum, which comprises three separate venues throughout the city, each dedicated to showcasing different facets of Icelandic visual arts.

 With these and many other options, there's no shortage of avenues to delve deeper into Iceland's multifaceted culture.

 When it's time to leave, you'll board a bus that will take you back through the rugged lava fields of the Reykjanes peninsula to Keflavik International Airport.
 We wish you a pleasant journey home and hope to see you again soon.

 What to bring

 Good to know

 Customers traveling on their own will be given a single room.
 Reservations for two people will be allocated a double room.
-For bookings of 3 or more, triple rooms will automatically be allocated.
-For example, a group of 8 will receive two triple rooms and one double.
-If these arrangements do not meet your requirements, please contact the provider.
+For bookings of three or more, triple rooms will automatically be assigned.
+For example, a group of eight will receive two triple rooms and one double.
+If these arrangements do not meet your requirements, please get in touch with the provider.